Symptoms of Brain Tumors

 These can be divided into localizable and non-localizable symptoms.
 Localizable symptoms are due to the specific part of the brain which is being affected.
 Non-localizable symptoms are often due to increased pressure in the brain.

 Non-localizable symptoms (not limited to a certain part of the body)

 Localizable symptoms (limited to a certain part of the body)

 - Changes in speech, vision, hearing or personality

 - Paralysis, numbness or weakness in one part or on one side of the body

 - Problems with balance or walking

-Often, these symptoms are not due to a brain tumor and are caused by another health condition.
-If you have persistent signs and symptoms that concern you, talk with your physician.
+Note that if you have these symptoms, it does not necessarily mean you have a brain tumor.
+These symptoms are often caused by other health conditions.
+If you have symptoms that concern you, talk with your physician.